Josh Myers Valuation Solutions, LLC

 In February 2013, Josh formed Josh Myers Valuation Solutions LLC, offering innovative Mass Appraisal solutions for local government.
 Josh brings together his educational background, his work experience at the local jurisdiction level, his work experience at the CAMA software vendor level, and his experience doing original research to offer great quality work for his clients.
 Josh Myers Valuation Solutions has worked with over twenty-five end clients and has a growing client base.

 Josh has a keen interest in research that will push the Real Estate Mass Appraisal field forward.
 His article, co-authored with Wayne Moore, PH.D, "Using Geographic-Attribute Weighted Regression for CAMA Modeling," was published in the Journal of Property Tax Assessment and Administration in 2010 and won the 2011 IAAO Bernard L. Barnard Outstanding Technical Essay Award.
 Additionally, Josh has given more than two dozen major conference presentations at places like the GIS/CAMA Technologies Conference and the IAAO Conference.
-These presentations have largely been on new research, like Geographic-Attribute Weighted Regression and the accurate detection of Vertical Inequity.
+These presentations have largely been on new research, like Geographic-Attribute Weighted Regression and the accurate detection of Vertical Inequity, among other topics.
 As a part of his various research projects, Josh has worked with actual real estate data from many local jurisdictions across the Country.
-Josh is also a member of the IPTI/IAAO Editorial Review Board, was a past member of the IAAO Technical Standards Committee, and is a current member of the IAAO AVM Global Credentialing Task Force, and a current member of the IAAO Task Force on the Standard on the Verification and Adjustment of Sales.
+Josh is also a member of the IPTI/IAAO Editorial Review Board, was a past member of the IAAO Technical Standards Committee, a past member of the IAAO AVM Global Credentialing Task Force, and a current member of the IAAO Task Force on the Standard on the Verification and Adjustment of Sales.

 Josh played Division 1 College Baseball at the University of Virginia and then went on to play some Independent Minor League Baseball after that.
 For eight years, Josh helped coach a local high school baseball team using the knowledge he gained as a player.
 He resides in Chesapeake, Va., is Young Adult Coordinator at his Church, and married Sarah Stevens on May 30th, 2015.
 He is a father to Abigail (1).
 He strives to maintain the highest level of professionalism, honesty, and quality in everything that he does.